cea-hpc/modules/doc/source/design/module-tags.rst

       option) or tags set in modulerc (through ``module-tag`` or loaded module states): both kind of tags are recorded in collection

+- The :mconfig:`collection_pin_tag` configuration option determines what tags should be recorded in collection

+    - When disabled (default), only the tags set through ``--tag`` option or resulting from the way the module has been loaded (``auto-loaded`` and ``keep-loaded`` tags) are recorded in collections
+    - When enabled, all tags applying to modules are recorded
+    - Exception made for ``nearly-forbidden`` tag, as its temporal meaning is not fit for being saved
+    - Changing default value of :mconfig:`collection_pin_tag` defines the :envvar:`MODULES_COLLECTION_PIN_TAG` variable

 - The :envvar:`__MODULES_LMEXTRATAG` environment variable holds all tags applying to loaded modules that have been set through the ``--tag`` option